CodeJugalbandi/Paradigms/melodies/AbstractionsAndTransparency/MarsRover/ReadMe.md

 **KRISHNA** AO encourages you to think about the problem mathematically using numbers and arrays, and select array representations which embed or encode mathematical properties of the data - and where selection is computable rather than the result of a search.
 For example, this encourages you to realise that the sequence NWSE represents clockwise rotations of π/2, and that the L/R commands simply adjust the index by 1.
 This does mean that feeling comfortable with basic mathematics is a significant factor for an APL programmer.

-**KRISHNA** In the original JavaScript, the abstractions actually lead the programmer away from the simplification that is available through mathematical insight into the problem.
-Even the map is problematic from this perspective.
+**KRISHNA** In the OO JavaScript version, the abstractions actually lead the programmer away from the simplification that is available through mathematical insight into the problem.
+Even the map data-structure is problematic from this perspective.
 "Sound" programming principles of abstraction, aimed at reducing code complexity, have been applied.
 The solutions are more general, but also more complex, both for the human reader and the language engine.

 **BRAHMA** So... is it correct to say that, the benefits of AO are most apparent when exploring new data, or faced with a project where significant parts of the requirement are in a state of flux?
 The freedom offered by arrays and being able to avoid abstraction early in a project will make new insights and the discovery of new algorithms and potential optimisations more likely.